applewjr/heroku_apps/README.md

 - Includes:
   - Data type, nulls, min, max
   - Standard deviation, skewness, kurtosis
-  - Dyanamically arranged most significant pearson correlations present
+  - Dynamically arranged most significant Pearson correlations present
   - Heatmap correlation

 [Stock Analysis](https://www.jamesapplewhite.com/stock_analysis)
 - Derived from my first large personal Python project in 2021.
-Optimize stock/crypto buying by adhering to the priciples of mean reversion.
+Optimize stock/crypto buying by adhering to the principles of mean reversion.
 Trendlines have short term variance but tend to run back to the mean.
-This function finds when a stock is trading notably lower than the projected value and provides triggers for when it may be advisable to buy in more aggresively (Not trading advice! *I went to healthcare school*)
+This function finds when a stock is trading notably lower than the projected value and provides triggers for when it may be advisable to buy in more aggressively (Not trading advice! *I went to healthcare school*)

 [Twitter Stock Bot](https://twitter.com/J_R_Applewhite)
 - Each morning, a series of .py scripts are automatically run